Saloniijainn/github_workshop/README.md

 # github_workshop
-Conducted in python lab for enhancement of skills in VVCE
+Conducted in python lab for enhancement of skills